DO IT YOURSELF GUIDE TO COLLEGE ATHLETICS RECRUITING

 10. APPLY TO THE COLLEGE Once you have the college choices narrowed to a reasonable number, many of them will want you to apply for admission.
 Make sure to meet these deadlines (many of which are in Jan/Feb of your senior year-some even earlier).
 You may qualify you for application fee waivers at several colleges.
 You must apply for a fee waiver through your school counselor.
 Many schools also will waive the application fee if you use that schools online application service.
 This step is crucial otherwise you may cut your options significantly.

 11. APPLY FOR THE FAFSA.
 Applications will be available in your school counseling office in December.
 This single application determines your eligibility for government grants (In California they are the CAL GRANT & PELL GRANT) and loans.
-The CAL GRANT A award provides over $3,400 to UC's, $1,500 to CSU's, and up to $9,700 at independent colleges.
-The Pell ranges from $400 to $3,125.
+The CAL GRANT A award provides over $12,100 to UC's, $5,400 to CSU's, and upwards of $9,000 at independent colleges.
+The Pell ranges up to $5,635.
 You may also qualify for FSEOG grants, Work-Study, subsidized and non-subsidized student loans.
 The first day you can submit the FAFSA is January 2.
 Deadline is March 1.(dollar figures are approximate)

 12. YOU KNOW YOU ARE A SERIOUS RECRUIT When the college coach offers you a visit you are a serious recruit.
 Coaches begin the recruiting process by sending out tons of letters.
 Most colleges will begin the recruiting process by sending you a questionnaire.
 Don't throw it away.
 You never know how the recruiting process is going to end and that school that you have never heard of may end up being the best situation for you.
 Each coach on the staff then may make phone calls to dozens of players Until then, the coach is constantly checking what recruits are interested.
 When they narrow their list down to their top prospects they start offering "Official Recruiting Visits."
 In NCAA Divisions I and II these are limited, so the coaches only use them on their top recruits and they cannot offer those until your junior year and only after they have one or more of your qualifying test scores (PSAT, SAT, etc).
 An NCAA Division I and II Official Visit includes paid for transportation and expenses while visiting.
 NAIA and NCAA Division III schools usually do not pay for transportation, but pay for expenses during the visit.
 The NCAA only allows recruits to take a maximum of five Division I and II "Official Visits."
 NAIA and Division III don't limit the number of official visits.
 A recruit can make an unlimited number of "Unofficial Visits."
 This is defined as the recruit paying for all of his own expenses.
 Make an appointment with the coach before you visit.
 The college is under some restrictions on how often they can call you, but you can all them anytime.